mocnidule/twitterApiBot/README.md

 3. Download codebase and open in PyCharm
 4. Install tweepy via typing pip install tweepy in the Pycharm project terminal
 5. Run run run

+Wait time and limits are set.
+Should be run up to 5 times a day.